Shopify/quilt/.github/CONTRIBUTING.md

 Notes: If the package you are testing has dependencies inside Quilt itself, you will need to run `dev build` first.
 If you are using a build system in the consumer of the package, you may need to clear your build folder.

+More usage instructions on the `tophat` command can be [found here](https://github.com/Shopify/webgen/blob/master/docs/TOPHAT.md).

 ### Emoji commits

 We have found that prefacing a commit message or PR title with an emoji can be a great way to improve the developer experience when browsing the repo code.
 Additionally, it is a terse way to convey information.
 Many of our contributors have found the guide at https://gitmoji.carloscuesta.me/ to be helpful in preserving this dynamic.